How to stop your cat from scratching your furniture

 3. To relieve stress

 It may appear to be an annoying habit, but scratching is actually beneficial for your cat’s health.
 Not only does it keep their claws in great shape, but it is also good exercise and an excellent stress reliever.
-There’s nothing like digging their claws into a stable object and getting a good stretch to relax those muscles and keep their mind off that stressful chase with the neighbor’s nasty dog.
+There’s nothing like digging their claws into a stable object and getting a good stretch to relax those muscles and keep their mind off that stressful chase with the neighbour’s nasty dog.

 Can cats be taught not to scratch furniture?